 The following IAC members are academic and research administrators at UNH with leadership roles and a shared institutional aspiration to develop and grow a strong UNH biomedical research infrastructure.

 Jan Nisbet, Ph.D., Senior Vice Provost for Research, provides leadership and support in advancing excellence in research at UNH.
 As UNH’s chief research officer, she recognizes the need and opportunities for creating a stronger biomedical research environment at UNH by providing resources for UP-2-NIH program (designed and implemented in collaboration with PI Cote and others).
+Nisbit has committed to support an additional tenure-track faculty position in bioinformatics to join the GEBRI junior investigators.
 Nisbet oversees the UNH’s shared instrumentation facilities, and her institutional investment in the biomedical research infrastructure and support of hiring new faculty in the area of biomedical research helps ensure the GEBRI’s success.

 Julie E. Williams, Ph.D., Senior Vice Provost for Engagement and Academic Outreach, is the architect of the Research and Engagement Academy, the foundation of the three-tiered mentoring program.
 (See Aim 2).
 In addition to nurturing a community of engaged researchers, Williams offers expertise in assessment and tracking faculty development.